Robetodlr/Chunks/README.md

 # Chunks
 -------

-An open-source multi-scale geological logging from drill-core multivariate data.// This is the code repository for the publication submitted to Geoscientific Model Development (GMD).
+An open-source multi-scale geological logging from drill-core multivariate data.
+This is the code repository for the publication submitted to Geoscientific Model Development (GMD).
 -------